CloudCannon/documentation/_editing/5_front_matter.md

 <img alt="Front matter" src="/img/editing/front_matter/small_text_field.png" class="screenshot">

+***

 ### Large text field
-A text field which is expanded for larger text.
+A text field which is expanded for longer text.

 #### Usage
 This is automatically used when there is too much text for a small text field.